 top of page

-Emilio Williams is a bilingual (Spanish/English) award-winning writer and educator.
-His critically acclaimed plays have been produced in Argentina, Estonia, France, Mexico, Spain, Ireland, the United Kingdom, and the United States, including New York, Chicago, Los Angeles, and Washington DC.
+His show ¡Bernarda! is a bilingual trans-adaption of Federico García Lorca’s classic tragedy.
+It was co-presented by Teatro Vista and Steppenwolf 1700 in 2023 and produced by Teatro Audaz in 2024.
+His other plays have been produced in Argentina, Estonia, France, Ireland, México, Spain, the United Kingdom, and the United States, including Chicago, New York, Los Angeles, San Antonio, and Washington DC.

-He holds a BA in Film and Video and an MFA in Writing.
-He is a resident playwright at Chicago Dramatists where he is also a faculty member.
+Emilio holds a BA in Film and Video and an MFA in Writing.
+He is a proud board member of The Physical Theater Festival in Chicago.

 Las Tres Hermanas y Media_edited_edited.